 How long will it take?

-You should plan to be in the cardiology clinic for up to three hours for your child’s first visit.
+You should plan to be in the Pediatric Cardiology Clinic for up to three hours for your child’s first visit.
 We know this is a lengthy appointment, but our goal is to complete the tests, be able to make a diagnosis, and discuss our care plan with you all on the same day.
 We find this helps save time and reduces stress on you and your child.
 Occasionally, children will need to come back for further testing.

 Other tests and subspecialty cardiology clinics